timkwali/Rock-Paper-Scissors/README.md

+ROCK-PAPER-SCISSORS

+Click a button to play.
+First to 5, wins the match.

-Press F12 to open the console before starting.
+You can press F12 to see the results in the console while playing.